 If you want to improve your company’s time to hire, you’ll need to first assess various data points that influence this metric.
-For example, how long does your recruiting team take to reach out to candidates between screening stages?
+For example, how long does your recruiting team or an RPO outsourcing service take to reach candidates between screening stages?
 How responsive are candidates to new communication?
 Are candidates successfully completing the application in full?
 Knowing this additional information will allow you to pinpoint what exactly in the hiring funnel needs improvement.

 From there, you can use any of the below strategies to start reducing time to hire:

 - Refine job descriptions and update the careers page to include employee value propositions